-Initially, the Committee proposed an implementation date of September 5, 2024, which means that oxygen titration tests would need to be completed along with the six-minute walk test by March 5, 2025, for lung candidates registered prior to September 5, 2024.
-Overall, community feedback indicated that this would provide lung transplant programs sufficient time to prepare for this implementation if the proposal is approved by the OPTN Board of Directors in June 2024.
-To better align with current OPTN implementation processes, the Committee now proposes an implementation date of September 3, 2024, and subsequent deadline of March 3, 2025.
-After the public comment period, this portion of the proposal was removed from the policy language and will be addressed by an enactment clause, so that policy will not become outdated once these dates have passed.
+The Committee proposes an implementation date of September 5, 2024, which means that oxygen titration tests would need to be completed along with the six-minute walk test by March 5, 2025, for lung candidates registered prior to September 5, 2024.
+The Committee requests feedback on whether a deadline of March 5, 2025, would provide lung transplant programs sufficient time to prepare for this implementation if the proposal is approved by the OPTN Board of Directors in June 2024.